ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 ## Sign Estimates
 We first preprocess a "graph-like" representation of the coarse mesh such that for any vertex $v$, we have the edges connected to $v$, a unit vector representing the direction of each edge, and the direction of the gradient of the unsigned distance at that vertex
 $$ \nabla d_U(x) \propto \frac{1}{K} \sum_{i=1}^K (x - x_i) $$
-To "shoot rays", we sample a random unit vector `direc`, then choose the edge that most closely aligns with `direc` until we reach a vertex that was already visited.
+To "shoot rays", we sample a random direction represented as a unit vector, then recursively choose the edge that most closely aligns with the chosen direction until we reach a vertex that was already visited.
 We shoot $R=15$ rays from each vertex.

 We count how many times each trajectory passes through the epsilon band by counting how many times the ray transitions from a vertex outside the band to a vertex inside the band and later departs from the band.
 As suggested in the paper, to somewhat filter out cases where a ray "grazes" the epsilon band and comes out the same side that it entered, we only count cases where the dot product of the gradient of the unsigned distance at the entrance point has a negative dot product with the gradient of the unsigned distance at the exit point.
 * A ray shot from inside the elephant's belly intersects the epsilon band 3 times and is therefore correctly marked as an "interior" point.
 Entrances are colored green and exits are colored red.